Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 188: Perf: Clean up data model to improve user experience. at 2025-04-25 11:41:09
 * Commit 189: Docs: Update documentation for utility for faster execution. at 2025-04-25 15:12:08
 * Commit 190: Docs: Configure CI for workflow to improve user experience. at 2025-04-28 15:56:15
+* Commit 191: Build: Update documentation for component to align with standards. at 2025-04-28 16:51:58